dazigemm/DIY-Life/README.md

 ## User Stories or Use Cases

-(___TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://www.mongodb.com/download-center?jmp=docs&_ga=1.47552679.1838903181.1489282706#previous)_)

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create a new grocery list
+3. as a user, I can start a new story
-4. as a user, I can view all of the grocery lists I've created in a single list
-5. as a user, I can add items to an existing grocery list
+4. as a user, I can add choices to an existing story
-6. as a user, I can cross off items in an existing grocery list
+5. as a user, I can play different paths in finished stories

 ## Research Topics